 Ashtanga Yoga Mysore Workshop

-The magic of the Ashtanga Yoga Mysore Workshop is that it allows you to have what feels like a private with the energy of a group.
+The magic of the Ashtanga Yoga Mysore Workshop is that it allows you to receive personalized, individual instruction for your practice while sharing the energy and inspiration of the group.
 The teacher holds the space for your growth in the practice of yoga.

-Yoga is very much about the relationship you have with the teacher.
-This is the reason that when David travels and does an ashtanga yoga Mysore workshop the number of students in the room at one time is limited to a maximum number of 12.
-The second part is that you, the student has to commit to signing up for the 5 days of practice.
-With my commitment to small numbers and your commitment to daily practice, a transformative and in-depth relationship is created.
+Yoga is very much about relationship: the relationship you have with the practice and the relationship you have with the teacher who is guiding you.
+Relationship requires time and space to engage.
+This is why, in the Ashtanga Yoga Mysore Workshop, I limit the number of students in the room at one time to a maximum of 12.
+This is also why I require that you, the student, commit to signing up for 5 days of practice.
+With my commitment to small numbers and your commitment to daily practice, there is an opportunity for a transformative and in-depth relationship.

-With the “Mysore” method the group of students each practice at their own pace without being guided through each pose by the teacher throughout the class.
-It’s not a led or guided class where everyone is doing the same pose at the very same moment.
+In the “Mysore” method, the group of students each practice the series of postures they have learned, but at the pace of their own breath.
+The Mysore method provides the opportunity for individualized practice within a group setting, rather than a led or guided class where everyone is doing the same pose at the very same moment.
+In the Mysore method, students are supported and assisted in the practice where and when they need it.
 This allows for a deeper connection to develop between teacher, student, and the practice.
-Over five days of daily practice in the ashtanga yoga Mysore workshop the student begins to go through a process and grows within their practice, this comes from the amount of attention, the discipline and the dedication of practicing daily.
+Over five days of daily practice in the Ashtanga Yoga Mysore Workshop, students go through a process of exploring their practice deeply.
+Growth happens as a result of the amount of attention I give students and their dedication to the discipline of daily practice.
 The effects will encourage and inspire you.
-Knowing the practice of Ashtanga Vinyasa Yoga is not a requirement, only being open minded and receptive to learning is required.
+The only requirement is being open minded and receptive to learning.
+Knowing the practice of Ashtanga Vinyasa Yoga is not required.

 What is Mysore About?
 Part 1